Mumbles RFC: Glory days 2012-present

 At the end of the 2012–13 season Mumbles RFC were crowned champions of the WRU Division Three West, gaining promotion to the WRU Division Two West.
 After their first campaign in the 2013-14 WRU Division Two West Mumbles finished mid table.
 Throughout the 2013–14 season plans of a re-organisation of the WRU leagues had been submitted, ready for the start of the 2014–15 season.
 The WRU voted that Mumbles should play the 2014–15 season in the newly formed Division One West Central, only three levels below the Pro14.

-Mumbles recent success has seen them gain a fantastic relationship with Swansea RFC and Ospreys.
+Mumbles recent success has seen them gain a close relationship with Swansea RFC and Ospreys.
 Several Mumbles players have a dual contract with Swansea and many go on to play for the Ospreys, most recently Aled Jenkins.
-Because of the close relationship between the clubs they often play friendlies against each other, the last time the clubs met it finished 14 - 55 to Swansea in front of a bumper crowd at Underhill Park.
+Because of the relationship between the clubs they often play friendlies against each other, the last time the clubs met it finished 14 - 55 to Swansea in front of a bumper crowd at Underhill Park.